bazelbuild/bazel/site/docs/skylark/concepts.md

 Symbols starting with `_` are private and cannot be loaded from other files.
-Visibility doesn't affect loading: you don't need to use `exports_files` to make a Skylark file visible.
+Visibility doesn't affect loading: you don't need to use `exports_files` to make a `.bzl` file visible.

 ## Macros and rules

-A [macro](macros.md) in Skylark is a function that instantiates rules.
+A [macro](macros.md) is a function that instantiates rules.
 The function is evaluated as soon as the BUILD file is read.
 Bazel has little information about macros: if your macro generates a `genrule`, Bazel will behave as if you wrote the `genrule`.
 As a result, `bazel query` will only list the generated genrule.

-A [rule](rules.md) in Skylark is more powerful than a macro, as it can access Bazel internals and have full control over what is going on.
+A [rule](rules.md) is more powerful than a macro, as it can access Bazel internals and have full control over what is going on.
 It may for example pass information to other rules.
-A rule defined in Skylark will behave in a similar way as a native rule.

 If a macro becomes complex, it is often a good idea to make it a rule.